airbytehq/airbyte/docs/integrations/sources/mssql.md

 #### CDC Limitations

 - Make sure to read our [CDC docs](../../understanding-airbyte/cdc.md) to see limitations that impact all databases using CDC replication.
-- `hierarchyid` and `sql_variant` types are not processed in CDC migration type (not supported by debezium).
+- `hierarchyid` and `sql_variant` types are not processed in CDC migration type (not supported by Debezium).
 For more details please check
 [this ticket](https://github.com/airbytehq/airbyte/issues/14411)
 - CDC is only available for SQL Server 2016 Service Pack 1 \(SP1\) and later.
 - _db_owner_ \(or higher\) permissions are required to perform the [neccessary setup](mssql.md#setting-up-cdc-for-mssql) for CDC.